Cholet: Economy

 At the start of the 20th century, there were granite quarries in the vicinity of the town.
 The chief industry was the manufacture of linen and linen handkerchiefs, which was also carried on in the neighboring communes on a large scale.
 Woolen and cotton fabrics were also produced, and bleaching and the manufacture of preserved foods were carried on.
 Cholet was the most important center in France for the sale of fat cattle, sheep and pigs, for which Paris was the chief market.

 Nowadays, despite its average size, the city is experiencing significant economic activity.
 The city sees the birth of many "small and medium-sized enterprises".
 It is the second industrial area in the region, after that of "Nantes−Saint-Nazaire".
 The unemployment rate is three points lower than the national average.

 Transport

-Cholet Aérodrome serves Cholet.
 The Gare de Cholet railway station offers regional services towards Nantes and Angers.
 The network of urban and periurban buses is provided by Choletbus.
+Cholet Aérodrome serves Cholet.